-(1) The public offering price and underwriting discount corresponds to (x) in respect of the Class A Units (i) a public offering price per share of common stock of \$4.995 and (ii) a public offering price per warrant of \$0.01 per whole share of common stock and (y) in respect of the Class B Units (i) a public offering price per share of Series A Preferred Stock of \$999.00 and (ii) a public offering price per warrant of \$0.01 per warrant of \$0.01 per whole share of common stock.
+(1) The public offering price and underwriting discount corresponds to (x) in respect of the Class A Units (i) a public offering price per share of common stock of and (ii) a public offering price per share underlying the warrants of and (y) in respect of the Class B Units (i) a public offering price per share of Series A Preferred Stock of and (ii) a public offering price per share underlying the warrants of series A Preferred Stock of and (ii) a public offering price per share underlying the warrants of series A Preferred Stock of and (ii) a public offering price per share underlying the warrants of series A Preferred Stock of and (iii) a public offering price per share underlying the warrants of series A Preferred Stock of series A Preferred

-- (2) We have also agreed to reimburse for certain expenses.
-See "Underwriting." - (3) We have granted a 45-day day option to the underwriter to purchase additional shares of common stock and/or warrants to purchase shares of common stock (up to 15% of the number of shares of common stock (including the number of shares of common stock issuable upon conversion of shares of Series A Preferred Stock) and warrants sold in the primary offering) solely to cover over-allotments, if any.
+(2) We have also agreed to reimburse for certain expenses.
+See "Underwriting."

+(3) We have granted a 45-day day option to the underwriter to purchase up to stock (up to 15% of the number of shares of common stock (including the number of shares of common stock issuable upon conversion of shares of Series A Preferred Stock) and warrants sold in the primary offering) solely to cover over-allotments, if any.